1. Introduction

 • Procurement and governance processes that oversee our supply chain.

-This Statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and has been approved by the Board of RLGS.
+This Statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and has been approved by the Board of RLGS on 12 April 2024.

 This statement applies to the following Resolution Life Group companies in the UK: Resolution Life Group Services Ltd, Resolution Operations LLP, and Resolution Brands Ltd.